This document gives an overview of NI-VISA, the National Instruments implementation of the Virtual Instrument Software Architecture (VISA) API.

 NI-VISA is recommended because of the following three advantages.

 1. Interface Independence

 NI-VISA uses many of the same operations to communicate with instruments, regardless of the interface type.
 This makes it easy to switch interfaces and provides a single language to learn for multiple different instruments.
 For example, the VISA command to write an ASCII string to a message-based instrument is the same whether the instrument interface is serial, GPIB, or USB.

-VISA is also designed so that programs written using VISA function calls are easily portable from one platform to another.
+NI-VISA is designed so that programs written using VISA function calls can move from one platform to another.
 VISA does this by defining its own data types.
-This prevents problems like, for example, possible problems caused by moving from one platform to another where the size of an integer may be different.
-In other words, a LabVIEW application written with VISA calls can be easily ported to another platform that supports LabVIEW.
-NI-VISA supports several operating systems, including currently supported Windows OS versions, MAC OS versions, and Linux distributions.
+This ensures your application performs consistently across different platforms.
+Therefore, a VISA application written in LabVIEW can be easily ported to any platform that supports LabVIEW.
+NI-VISA supports several operating systems, including Windows OS versions, MacOS versions, and Linux distributions.

 3. Ease of Use